csiro-data-school/regex-24/episodes/01-intro.md

 There have been numerous implementations of regular expressions, but the major common implementations available today all follow a mostly-consistent syntax, which is what we'll be learning.
-So, for example, once you learn this regex syntax, you'll then be able to use it within certain Unix command line utilities *and* in Python *and* in R!
+So, for example, once you learn this regex syntax, you'll then be able to use it within certain Unix command line utilities *and* in Python *and* in R. It even works in most text editors too!

 ::::::::::::::::::::::::::::::::::::: keypoints